sathreyashankar/sathreyashankar/README.md

-### Hi there 👋
-Athreya here :)
+<h2 align="center">Hi there 👋, I'm Athreya</h2>
-I'm a pre-final year undergraduate majoring in Computer Science and Engineering at A J Institute Of Engineering Technology.
+I'm a pre-final year undergraduate student majoring in Computer Science and Engineering at AJ Institute of Engineering Technology

 <!--
 **sathreyashankar/sathreyashankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.